Faouzi1406/Startscreen/README.md

 📋 Working on

-  - Adding a weahter function so it prints the weather on start
+  - Adding a weather function so it prints the weather on start

   - Adding a time function so you see your local time on start